 2 climbers die after 2 nights on NZealand mountain

-WELLINGTON, New Zealand (AP) — Two climbers died on a mountain in New Zealand after being trapped for two nights in high winds, police said Monday.
+WELLINGTON, New Zealand (AP) — Improved weather Tuesday allowed New Zealand rescue teams to recover the bodies of two climbers who died on a mountain after being trapped for two nights in a blizzard.

 Japanese Hiroki Ogawa, 31, and Nicole Sutton, 29, of New Zealand, were part of a group of climbers who reached the summit of Mount Taranaki on Saturday before encountering bad weather on the descent, police said.